urbanclap-engg/events-mananger-android/README.md

 1. Make changes.
 2. Unit test and add changelog.
-3. Add to local.properties bintray username and password.
+3. Add to local.properties bintray username and api key.
+Ask for access to bintray.com
 4. Change the version in build.gradle for module.
 5. run gradlew install
 6. run gradlew bintrayUpload